aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 Notice that $s/d$ is roughly the angle the cell subtends on the sky.
 So $\theta$ is literally "how big is a clump allowed to look before I stop treating it as a point".

-Here is the picture.
+So, a picture.
 A cell of width $s$ sitting at distance $d$ covers an angle of roughly $s/d$ on your sky.
 The test asks whether that angle is small enough to ignore what is inside it.

 ~~~
 <div style="max-width:660px;margin:1.5rem auto">